Nexfinity/CakeyBot-Wiki/core/web-dashboard.md

 ![image.png](/dash/image.png)

 ## Login

-You can login to our web dashboard by visiting [this link](https://cakey.bot/dashboard/public).
-After you login you will be redirected to a list of servers that you are able to manage.
-If you attempt to open/manage a server that Cakey Bot is not in you will be directed to invite Cakey Bot.
-If Cakey Bot is in the server you will be redirected to the panel for that server.
+To access the Web Dashboard, server administrators must:

+1) Visit [this link](https://cakey.bot/dashboard/public)or click "Manage Servers" on the main Cakey Bot website
+2) Authenticate with their Discord account
+3) Select a server from the list of servers they have permission to manage
+4) If Cakey Bot is not in the selected server, they will be prompted to invite the bot first

 ## Manage/Customize